Raipura Upazila: Demographics

 At the 1991 census Raipura had a population of 413,766, of which 204,212 were aged 18 or older.
 Males constituted 51.58% of the population, and females 48.42%.
 Raipura had an average literacy rate of 22.5% (7+ years), against the national average of 32.4%.

 Administration

-Raipura Upazila is divided into Raipura Municipality and 24 union parishads: Amirganj, Adiabad, Alipura, Banshgari, Chander Kandi, Chandpur, Char Aralia, Char Madhua, Char Subuddi, Daukar Char, Hairmara, Maheshpur, Morjal, Mirzanagar, Mirzapur, Mirzarchar, Musapur, Nilakhya, Palashtali, Paratali, Radhanagar, Roypura, Sreenagar, and Uttar Bakharnagar.
+Raipura Upazila is divided into Raipura Municipality and 24 union parishads: Amirganj, Adiabad, Alipura, Banshgari, Chander Kandi, Chandpur, Char Aralia, Char Madhua, Char Subuddi, Daukar Char, Hairmara, Maheshpur, Morjal, Mirzanagar, Mirzapur, Mirzarchar, Musapur, Nilakhya, Palashtali, Paratali, Radhanagar, Raipura Union, Sreenagar, and Uttar Bakharnagar.
 The union parishads are subdivided into 107 mauzas and 239 villages.

 Raipura Municipality is subdivided into 9 wards and 23 mahallas.